Amatullah/CSCI5502-DataMining_Project/README.md

 # CSCI5502-DataMining_Project

-1. All the files are included in code folder
+1. All the executable jupyter notebooks are included in code folder